 What Is A Shareholder?

-A shareholder is a person, company or institution who owns a percentage of the company.
-A shareholder can own 1% or 30% of the company – it doesn’t matter either way.
-As long as you own a share in the company, you qualify as a shareholder.
+A shareholder is a person, company or institution that owns a percentage of the company.
+Whether you own 1% or 30% of the shares, as long as you hold a stake in the company you qualify as a shareholder.
+In 2025, the use of digital share registers and blockchain-based record keeping has enhanced transparency and provided shareholders with real-time access to their shareholdings.

 What Are The Rights And Duties Of Shareholders?